Jozo132/LSR32IO/README.md

 # Software
 The library is designed to control up to 8 modules connected in series (soft limit).
 Because why would you need 8x32 I/O (256 inputs, 256 outputs).
 Using the library is very simple.
-You just define the 6 (3 for SPI, 3 for control) basic pins (7th optional reset pin) when initializing the library class object.
+You just connect to the 3 default SPI pins and define the other 3 control pins (4th optional reset pin) when initializing the library class object.
 Then in setup call the setup with the number of modules you have connected to the line.
 Then just start using it.
 Look up the examples.
-The examples were tested on STM32 MCUs, but it can work on any MCU that is Arduino compatible.
+The examples were tested on STM32 and AVR MCUs, but it can work on any MCU that is Arduino compatible.

 # Hardware
 Link to the PCB design files: https://circuitmaker.com/Projects/Details/Joe-Vovk/LSR-32IO-Expansion